Posted: by Bronte

 The bail bond service industry was estimated to be worth more than $3 billion in 2019.
 With its value, it is an extremely lucrative market.
 Bail bonds are extremely beneficial to individuals who are awaiting a trial but cannot afford their own bail amount.
 Because with a bail bond, they are able to put up collateral and pay back the bondsman and live freely as they await their trial.
 Providing bail bonds to individuals is risky because of the potential of not being paid back.
 But businesses in this industry have found success overall in this venture regardless of the risk.

 If you are thinking of opening a bail bondsman business, obtaining a bail bonds merchant account should be your first step.
 A merchant account allows you to process credit card payments without putting your bail bond company or the customer at risk.
 Without a valid merchant account for your bail bond business, you will be unable to accept card payments and will need to search for other means of making your money back.
 Clients in this situation expect to be able to pay with credit, so if you’re unable to accept it, you will lose business.
-Generating revenue starts with your processor, so be sure to pick a good one.
+Generating revenue starts with credit card processing companies, so be sure to pick a good one.

-Bail Bondsman Businesses are High-Risk
+Bail Bondsman Businesses are High Risk

 Popular payment processors such as Stripe, Paypal, and Square are not capable of supporting your business type.
 They do not have the structure or underwriting to provide for a safe transfer of funds with high risk industries.
 For this reason, you will not be approved.